Legoota/JavaGraph/README.md

 ###### TBA:
 * Use *Composite design pattern* to create a network of networks (network of routers)
-* Add ping method using network ip addresses
+* Refine ping method using network ip addresses
 * Refine shortest path algorithm (currently not working everytime)
+* Add threading on machine and router classes (send DHCP request every few minutes, ...)

 ###### Working:
 * Graph using adjacency matrices